ganarajpr/babel-plugin-transform-jsx-include-source/README.md

-# babel-plugin-transform-react-jsx-source
+# babel-plugin-transform-jsx-include-source

-Adds source file and line number to JSX elements.
+Adds source file to JSX elements.
+This plugin is a copy of [babel-plugin-transform-react-jsx-source](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-react-jsx-source) with slightly different goals.

 ## Example